canonical/netplan/doc/netplan.md

       enp1s16f1:
         link: enp1

+``virtual-function-count`` (scalar)

+:    (SR-IOV devices only) In certain special cases VFs might need to be
+     configured outside of netplan.
+For such configurations ``virtual-function-count`` can be optionally used to set an explicit number of Virtual Functions for the given Physical Function.
+If unset, the default is to create only as many VFs as are defined in the netplan configuration.
+This should be used for special cases only.

 ## Properties for device type ``modems:``
 GSM/CDMA modem configuration is only supported for the ``NetworkManager`` backend. ``systemd-networkd`` does not support modems.